Can guinea pigs swim?

 Keeping your guinea pig clean is one of the best ways that you can prevent overall infection, so yes, you can bathe your guinea pig.
 However, you shouldn’t be throwing them into a kiddie pool to do it.
 You should be doing it in shallow water.
 It’s less shallow water and more something like a small puddle of water only an inch deep.
 For more details on how to give your guinea pig a bath, you can read this post here.

-Your guinea pig should only be bathed a couple years at most, and only if it’s absolutely necessary.
+Your guinea pig should only be bathed a couple times in a year at the most, and only if it’s absolutely necessary.
 The cases in which your guinea pig should be bathed is if they have their poop and urine embedded in their hair and skin.
 These are usually the conditions in which fly strike will occur.

 Please don’t force your guinea pig to swim!